 - Decreased walking due to weakness, numbness or pain in legs

-Medications, physical therapy or spinal cortisone injections are indicated for pain relief.
-Surgery can be considered for those who do not improve.
+Medications, physical therapy or spinal cortisone injections are all options for pain relief.
+Surgery is an option for those who do not improve.

-Spinous process and lamina are removed to decrease pressure on spinal cord.
+During this procedure, the removal of both the spinous process and lamina help to decrease pressure on the spinal cord.
 Instrumentation can be used to ensure stability.

 This procedure involves removing all or portions of the lamina, removing bone spurs and/or enlarging foramen to relieve pressure or compression on the nerve roots or spinal cord.
 This pressure often is the cause of the pain.